iree-org/iree/docs/website/docs/developers/general/contributing.md

 [configure_ci.py](https://github.com/openxla/iree/blob/main/build_tools/github_actions/configure_ci.py)
 script.
 It will generally run a pre-determined set of jobs on presubmit with some jobs kept as post-submit only.
-If changes are only to a certain set of excluded files that we know don't affect CI (e.g. docs), then it will skip the jobs.
+If changes are only to a certain set of excluded files that we know don't affect CI (e.g. Markdown files), then it will skip the jobs.

 You can customize which jobs run using
 [git trailers](https://git-scm.com/docs/git-interpret-trailers) in the PR description.

 The available options are

 ``` text
 ci-skip: jobs,to,skip